cirocosta/ttt/README.md

 -   heartbeat
 -   direct message exchange
 -   list of players w/ the same transport protocol (and if they're busy or not)
--   invite a player for a match
+-   match invite
--   request end of match
+-   request end of match(?)
 -   inform where `X` or `O` was placed in the board
--   inform the Hall of Fame
+-   inform the Hall of Fame (in the server)

 ### Grammar